nbuyer/LibMPVDelphi/README.md

 Status: alpha.
 But I do use this player in my Windows App.

 The FireMonkey version of player control currently only supports Windows.
-I am a newbie to FireMonkey and will try my best to implement the MacOS/Linux version when I am free.
-You are VERY welcome to contribute your implementation.

 What is MPV: https://mpv.io/